-With its diversity of landscapes and climates, Victoria is the preferred home to many of Australia's most iconic native animals.
-As well as widespread habitats of kangaroos and wombats, the state has the largest and most thriving population of wild koalas in Australia.
+With its spectacular diversity of landscapes and climates, Victoria is home to many of Australia's most iconic native animals.
+As well as the famous kangaroos and impossibly cute wombats, the state has the largest and most thriving population of wild koalas in Australia.

-These tree hugging friends marsupials (not bears) can be found in many Victorian regions, from the Great Ocean Road in the west to Gippsland in the east.
+These tree-hugging marsupials can be found in many regions of Victoria, from the Great Ocean Road in the west to the rolling farmlands of Gippsland in the east.
 Some of the best koala spotting is only a short drive from Melbourne, making Victoria the perfect starting point for wildlife adventurers.

 Top 5 locations for koala spotting in Victoria:

 Koala in a eucalyptus tree in the You Yangs Regional Park